This blog may contain affiliate links. Read our disclosure policy for more info.

 The road between Jasper and Banff is open in winter (except for the odd occasion where weather conditions force a closure, but this is rare and typically only happens only a couple of days all winter long.)

-To drive this route in winter you must have winter tires.
-You should also go slow and gave some winter driving experience.
+To drive this route in winter you MUST have winter tires.
+You should also go slow and have some winter driving experience.
 Having a 4wd will also come in handy from time to time.
+Take your time and go extra slow in the winter in case of snow and ice.

 The above map shows all of the best places to see along on the drive from Jasper to Banff.
 Below, I’ve included detailed info about each stop to help you plan your road trip!